-When most people picture a vegetable garden, they imagine a spot that bakes in the sun all day.
+When you picture a vegetable garden, you might imagine a spot that bakes in the sun all day.
 For some vegetables, such as tomatoes, peppers, and squash, full sun is ideal.
-But if you don't have a site in that perfect location, there are plenty of vegetables that will grow well without full sun.
+But if you do not have a garden in the best location or have an large periphery with less light, there are plenty of vegetables that will grow well without full sun.

 Basically, a good rule to remember is that if you grow a plant for the fruit or the root, it needs full sun.
 If you grow it for the leaves, stems, or buds, a little shade will be just fine.

 Arugula is among the fastest growing leafy greens.
 It is one of those greens that people either love or hate as it can have musky odor and taste.
 Others find its peppery bite very refreshing.
 Arugula tolerates some shade but also does well in full sun.

 02 of 16

 Like peas, beans are a little gift for the hardworking gardener; beans take very little effort.
 There are many varieties of bush beans and pole beans that can deal with some daily shade and take up very little space.

 There are many types of beans to choose from and are easy to grow from seed.
 You can even be frugal and save some beans for next year's seeds.

 Beets sort of break the rules for planting root vegetables in partial shade and can do surprisingly well.
 While the shade may impact the size of your beetroots, the plants will still produce delicious greens.

 If you're short on space, beets can also do quite well in a deep container.
 For a continual harvest, keep planting a few seeds every week or so.
 Just be sure to keep it watered so the roots do not turn woody.